BrianDavidAllen/rust_proj/plan-b/README.md

 shortest routes.
 The code will take about 10 seconds to compute the answer.

+Say

+        cargo run -p cmdline --release -- --highsec *start* to display a shortest route from the system named *start* to the nearest high security system The code will take a couple of seconds to load the map, a millisecond or so to find and display the route, and then will print all the hops, one per line, on stdout.

+Say

+        cargo run -p cmdline --release -- --major_hub *start* to display a shortest route from the system named *start* to the nearest major trade hub.
+The code will take a couple of seconds to load the map, a millisecond or so to find and display the route, and then will print all the hops, one per line, on stdout.

+Say

+        cargo run -p cmdline --release -- --minor_hub *start* to display a shortest route from the system named *start* to the nearest minor trade hub.
+The code will take a couple of seconds to load the map, a millisecond or so to find and display the route, and then will print all the hops, one per line, on stdout.

 ### Run The Webserver

 Plan B can also run as a web service, powered by the